kwaldenphd/XML/README.md

 You can include any HTML elements and additional text that you would like in your transformation.

-If we want to create a list of the titles and authors from the books.xml, we start with a <xsl:for-each select="book">
+If we want to create a list of the titles and authors from the `books.xml`, we start with a `<xsl:for-each select="book">`.

 This sets us up to pull data from each of the book elements within the XML document.

-This for-each expression is a loop.
+This `for-each` expression is a loop.
 We will learn more about loops in the Python lab.

-The XSL document will gather the requested data until it runs out of <book> elements to select from.
+The XSL document will gather the requested data until it runs out of `<book>` elements to select from.

-Between the <xsl:for-each select="book"> and closing </xsl:for-each> you see the bits of code that select the data that we want, the authors first and last names (enclosed in another set of for-each elements because we have more than one author in some instances) and the book title.
+Between the `<xsl:for-each select="book">` and closing `</xsl:for-each>` you see the bits of code that select the data that we want, the authors' first and last names (enclosed in another set of for-each elements because we have more than one author in some instances) and the book title.

-The entire expression is enclosed in <p> tags.
+The entire expression is enclosed in `<p>` tags.

 If you look at the html transformation you will see that this places each author name and title combination in a `<p>`.